hubtel/hubtel-sms-php-v2/README.md

 ## **Usage**

-The SDK currently is organized around four main classes:
+The SDK currently is organized around the following classes:

 * *MessagingApi.php* :
     It handles sending messages.(For more information about these terms refer to [Our developer site](http://developers.hubtel.com/documentations/sendmessage).)